-Registration for the JMBC PhD courses is possible by filling in the online registration form on www.jmburgerscentrum.nl (Registration).
+Registration for the JMBC PhD courses is possible by filling in the online registration form on https://jmburgerscentrum.nl/contact-registration.

 Certificate of attendance

 Upon request any participant in a JMBC course may receive from the JMBC secretariat a certificate confirming his/her participation.
 Note that the JMBC certificate is only obtained after having attended at least three JMBC courses.